cpasneedles/cpasneedles/README.md

-## Hi there 👋
+## Hi there! 👋

 <!-- 🔭 I’m currently working on a secret project. -->

-👤 I'm Needles, and I love Rust!
+👤 I'm just Needles a Rust maximalist.

 🌱 I have been using Rust since September 2023.

 📫 How to reach me: cpasneedles@gmail.com.

-⚡ Fun fact: I use Nvim btw.
+✏️ Rewrite it in Rust.